This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TimelessPizza #CollectiveBias

 My number one best tip for finding themed party decorations is to go to the thrift store!
 You can find the coolest props there!
 Just look for things that are in good condition and know your prices before you go thrifting.
 I’ve found most of my tablecloths, platters and fun props for parties at my local thrift store.

 Another thing I always do for all my themed parties is to make my own food labels for the buffet table.
 It’s so simple to do and you can easily make them match any theme you want by using different colored labels and matching stickers.

 I hope you enjoyed our under the sea pizza party and got some inspiration to throw your own party to kick off the summer season!

-How will you celebrate with pizza this summer?
+How will you celebrate this summer?
 Parties, vacation, summer camp, movie night?
 Let me know in the comments!